howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 npm start # or yarn start
 ```

 This will open a browser and navigate to `http://localhost:4200` where the app is running.
-If everything went well, you'll see the following:
+If everything went well, you'd see the following:

 ![](http://i.imgur.com/9IUB9Qh.png)